The Bible (miniseries): DVD release

 The series became the biggest-selling miniseries on DVD in its first week of release, and biggest on Blu-ray and Digital HD of all time.
-In its first week on home video, 'The Bible' series sold 525,000 copies.
+In its first week on home video, The Bible series sold 525,000 copies.
 It was the fastest selling television show on DVD since 2008.
 A Blu-ray version is also available via 20th Century Fox.

 Novel

 Roma Downey and Mark Burnett have also released a novelization of this miniseries, entitled A Story of God and All of Us: A Novel Based on the Epic TV Miniseries "The Bible."
 It debuted at No. 27 on the New York Times Best-Seller List.

 Soundtrack

 A CD was released on March 12, 2013, with Christian music singers performing songs inspired by the miniseries:

 Score

 Theatrical release

-Mark Burnett announced in April 2013 that a three-hour version was being prepared for global theatrical release.
-He claimed that he has had no distribution arrangements yet, though he could possibly release it himself.
-In June 2013, Burnett elaborated that the film, which has already been edited, would focus exclusively on the life of Jesus, and would run at two hours and fifteen minutes.
-In September 2013, it was announced that 20th Century Fox would partner with Burnett on theatrical distribution, currently titled Son of God.
-In October 2013, it was announced that Son of God would be released on February 28, 2014.
+Mark Burnett announced in April 2013 that a version of the miniseries was being prepared for global theatrical release.
+In June 2013, Burnett stated that the film would focus exclusively on the life of Jesus.
+In September 2013, it was announced that 20th Century Fox would partner with Burnett on theatrical distribution on the film, which was titled Son of God.
+Son of God was released on February 28, 2014.